CyVerse-learning-materials/discovery_environment_guide/step4.rst

 --------------------------------------------------------------------

-An analysis is the product of a launched app that has completed its computational analysis of input data.
+An analysis is the product of a launched app that has completed its computation of input data.
 The Discovery Environment maintains a history of all your analyses, including a unique analysis ID, launch date, input files, and other details.

 ----